Skip to main content

 Step 1: Define the target outcome.
 Write one outcome sentence per tier, focused on the result, not a task list.

-Template: This tier is designed to deliver [specific outcome] for [project/context].
+Use language like: This tier is designed to deliver the agreed outcome for this project.

 Quick check: if someone can read the tier and still ask, "What is this for?", tighten the outcome statement.